Brief History of MYOB

 MYOB Advanced for Larger Companies

-Companies that are moving towards, or have moved into this separation or segregation of duties phase, would be well advised to look at MYOB Advanced, like our client Museum of Australian Democracy, who found the system to be the perfect fit for them.
-MYOB Advanced has a sophisticated general ledger system which can be segmented to suit the requirements of the individual company.
-It allows multiple profit and loss statements and balance sheets at a branch level and it can deal with multiple entities and consolidation of these.
-This is true Tier 2 software and requires an experienced finance team to get the best out of it.
-In addition, it is software as a service (SaaS), browser-based, and is sold on a subscription model with a monthly fee per user.
-MYOB Advanced has the benefit of MYOB’s heritage, backing and support and technical development and is a strong contender for any larger company looking for a robust ERP or accounting solution.
+Companies that are moving towards, or have moved into this separation or segregation of duties phase, would be well advised to look at cloud-based ERP, MYOB Advanced.
+An example is our client Museum of Australian Democracy, who found the system to be the perfect fit for them.
+MYOB Advanced has a sophisticated general ledger system with many segments to suit the requirements of every organisation.
+It allows multiple profit and loss statements and balance sheets at a branch or tenant level.
+This MYOB ERP can deal with both multiple entities and consolidation of these.
+Find out more about how MYOB Advanced can streamline your financials here.